TITLE 50: INSURANCE

 Initial Claim Information

 2a.
 Claim ID.
-For each open claim report, assign a distinguishing claim number sufficient to enable DOI to track a particular claim over a period of years.
+For each open claim report, assign a distinguishing claim number sufficient to enable the Department of Insurance (DOI) to track a particular claim over a period of years.
+This claim number should consist of a unique sequence of letters and/or numbers.
+Once a claim number has been assigned, it should not be repeated for any future claim.
+One claim record should be reported for each named individual or entity formally alleged to have contributed to an injury or grievance and from whom a malpractice payment is being sought.
 On re-opened claims, use the same claim number as the original claim file that is being re-opened.

-2d.
-Date Incident First Reported to Insurer.
-(MM/DD/YYYY) Date of alleged injury first reported to the insurer.
+2c.
+Date Incident First Reported to Insurer (MM/DD/YYYY).
+Date of alleged injury first reported to the insurer.

 Insured Information